This Sourdough Banana Bread is made with discard, so it’s a wonderful way to use up any extra starter you have hanging around!

 An active sourdough starter means it’s been fed 8-12 hours previously, is bubbly, and passes the float test.

-Since this recipe doesn’t rely on the sourdough discard to raise the banana bread, it’s less important that it’s at ideal maturity.
+Since this recipe doesn’t rely on the sourdough starter to raise the banana bread or make a fermented dough, it’s less important that it’s at ideal maturity.

 How to Make Sourdough Banana Bread: